 FINDING IN-COMMUTING RATES:

 There are a few steps to figure out the in-commuting rate in IMPLAN.
-To view the data for your region, click behind the "i" to find the study area data for your region.
+To view the data for your region, click into Region Details to find the study area data for your region.

 Next, we can find the in-commuting data for the Region.
 Navigate to: